Uncertainty Quantification on Graph Learning: A Survey: Sources of Uncertainty

 \section{Sources of Uncertainty}

-The total uncertainty in machine learning can be decomposed into \textbf{aleatoric uncertainty} (AU) and \textbf{epistemic uncertainty} (EU) based on their sources~\cite{der2009aleatory}.\footnote{Recent studies have challenged the traditional binary classification of uncertainty into aleatoric and epistemic types, suggesting that this dichotomy may be overly simplistic~\cite{kaiser2025uncertainsam, kirchhof2025position}.} Aleatoric uncertainty, which is irreducible with increasing amount of data, represents the randomness inherent to the data generation process~\cite{hacking2006emergence}.
-On the other hand, epistemic uncertainty can be reduced by obtaining more knowledge or data~\cite{kendall2017uncertainties, hullermeier2021aleatoric}.
-Techniques for the disentanglement of aleatoric and epistemic uncertainty are introduced by Valdenegro-Toro et al.~\cite{valdenegrotoro2022deeper}, and Munikoti et al.~\cite{munikoti2023general} formulate mathematical expressions of these two kinds of uncertainty in the context of GNNs.
+The total uncertainty in machine learning can be decomposed into \textbf{aleatoric uncertainty} (AU) and \textbf{epistemic uncertainty} (EU) based on their sources~\cite{der2009aleatory}\footnote{Recent studies have challenged the traditional binary classification of uncertainty into aleatoric and epistemic types, suggesting that this dichotomy may be overly simplistic~\cite{kaiser2025uncertainsam, kirchhof2025position}.}.
+Aleatoric uncertainty, which is irreducible with increasing amount of data, represents the randomness inherent to the data generation process~\cite{hacking2006emergence}.
+Epistemic uncertainty can be reduced by obtaining more knowledge or data~\cite{kendall2017uncertainties, hullermeier2021aleatoric}.
+Valdenegro-Toro et al.~\cite{valdenegrotoro2022deeper} introduce techniques for the disentanglement of AU and EU, and Munikoti et al.~\cite{munikoti2023general} formulate mathematical expressions of these two kinds of uncertainty in the context of GNNs.

-The identification of aleatoric and epistemic uncertainty must be built upon the context of the selected model and available data~\cite{hora1996aleatory}.
-For example, flipping a coin is usually regarded as a purely random event, involving aleatoric uncertainty.
-However, suppose the entire physics process of flipping a coin is known, including the flipping force, the coin's mass, volume, initial position, etc..
-In that case, the process can be simulated, and whether the result would be a head or a tail is predictable.
-With such a physical simulation, randomness can be regarded as epistemic uncertainty and can be reduced or even eliminated.